Physical Therapy and Wellness, PLLC

-1) What is a women's health or pelvic floor physical therapist?
+1) What is a pelvic health physical therapist?

 2) How often will I need to see you?